cyralinc/terraform-provider-cyral/README.md

 ```

 > `pre-commit` can sometimes fail because your user is not the owner of the files in the `/docs` directory.
-> To solve this problem, run the following command and re-run the `pre-commit` execution tried in the previous step:
+> To solve this problem, run the following command and re-run the `pre-commit run...` tried in the previous step:

 ```bash
 find docs -exec sudo chown <your_username> {} \;